| 2025 |

 |

-Jarzabek S, Zhang H, 'XML-based method and tool for handling variant requirements in domain models', Proceedings of the IEEE International Conference on Requirements Engineering (2001)
+Jarzabek S, Zhang HY, 'XML-based method and tool for handling variant requirements in domain models', FIFTH IEEE INTERNATIONAL SYMPOSIUM ON REQUIREMENTS ENGINEERING, PROCEEDINGS, 166-173 (2001)

 A domain model describes common and variant requirements for a system family.
-UML notations used in requirements analysis and software modeling can be extended with "variatio... [more]
+UML notations used in requirements analysis and software modeling can be extended with &qu... [more]

 A domain model describes common and variant requirements for a system family.
 UML notations used in requirements analysis and software modeling can be extended with "variation points" to cater for variant requirements.
 However, UML models for a large single system are already complicated enough.
 With variants - UML domain models soon become too complicated to be useful.
 The main reasons are the explosion of possible variant combinations, complex dependencies among variants and inability to trace variants from a domain model down to the requirements for a specific system, member of a family.
 We believe that the above mentioned problems cannot be solved at the domain model description level alone.
 In the paper, we propose a novel solution based on a tool that interprets and manipulates domain models to provide analysts with customized, simple domain views.
 We describe a variant configuration language that allows us to instrument domain models with variation points and record variant dependencies.
 An interpreter of this language produces customized views of a domain model, helping analysts understand and reuse software models.
 We describe the concept of our approach and its simple implementation based on XML and XMI technologies.